 4. Girls In Business

 Who rules the world?
 Girls in business do.
-Popping up just over a year ago, this group of dynamo women in business has an over 12,000 membership just on the Gold Coast.
-Started by Asha Peck to give women in business a place to connect, collaborate and network in a safe and friendly environment.
+Popping up just over a year ago, this group of dynamo women in business has over 12,000 members just on the Gold Coast.
+Asha Peck’s group aims to give women in business a place to connect, collaborate and network in a safe and friendly environment.
 “I want to help create a powerful female force of leaders who care.
 Women rule the world, but they need support to do it – that’s where the Gold Coast Girls in Business come in,” she said.

 Asha has just created a membership base for this powerful group.
-The Girls In Business Movement is a big one for taking connections online to offline, running events where people can catch up in real life.
-Given the popularity of this group with business just starting out and for seeking referrals, Asha has created a subscription base model of $15 per month for the businesses who really want to get in front of their target audience.
+The Girls In Business Movement is a big one for taking connections online to offline and running events where people can catch up in real life.
+The group has proved popular for businesses just starting out or seeking referrals.
+To support them, Asha created a $15 per month subscription for businesses that really want to reach their target audience.

 5. Business Business Business

-Linda Reed-Enever started BBB in 2014 as a group for business owners to hang out network and support each other.
+Linda Reed-Enever started BBB in 2014 as a group for business owners to hang out, network and support each other.
 It now has almost 25,000 members.
-While it is not especially for women in business, it is a must join group because of the wealth of knowledge and sharing that happens there daily.
+While it’s not specifically for women in business, it is a must join group because of the wealth of knowledge and sharing that happens daily.

-Linda said she was in other groups and they were great, but some were negative or would “bully” others.
-“Then there were others that were location and niche based and I just wanted a business group where all my networks could be supported, chat and work with each other so I created BBB,” she explained.
+While Linda has been in other great groups, some were negative or involved bullying.
+“Then there were others that were location and niche-based and I just wanted a business group where all my networks could be supported, chat and work with each other so I created BBB,” she explained.

-In 2016, Linda saw how big the group was getting and want to support members by developing https://www.businessbusinessbusiness.com.au/ and an online magazine directory, supporting the group’s ethos of learn, connect, network and do.
+In 2016, Linda saw how big the group was getting and want to support members by developing BusinessBusinessBusiness and an online magazine directory, supporting the group’s ethos of learn, connect, network and do.